mshcruz/IOUsingHElib/README.md

 2 - Read the public key from a file and encrypt a message using it.
 Output the ciphertext to a file;

 3 - Read the secret key and the ciphertext from files, and use the key to decrypt the ciphertext.

+A detailed explanation can be found at https://mshcruz.wordpress.com/2016/11/18/io-of-keys-and-ciphertexts-using-helib/